 The amount of attic ventilation can have a significant effect on air-conditioning costs.
 The majority of buildings in the Metro New York area were built when fuel was much less expensive.
 Given today's high cost of fuel, checking for attic insulation is especially important.

 Some Inspectors advocate walking on pitched asphalt, slate, and terracotta tile roofs.
 There are Inspectors who lift asphalt roof shingles to determine how they were installed.
 This damages the roof.
 The slates, cedar shingles, or terracotta tiles suffer damage that can causes leakage.

 Asphalt roof shingles are self-sealing.
 Lifting an asphalt roof shingle damages the seal.
-Some roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.
+Roofing manufacturers will void a roof warranty if they determine damage was caused by an inspector on the roof.

-Heimer Engineering's℠ Licensed Engineers determine the condition of the roof by visual examination.
+Our Engineers determine the condition of the roof by visual examination.
 If an Inspector needs to walk on the roof or lift the shingles, you should ask; Why can't this inspector determine the condition of the roof visually?
 Can't this Inspector see that the roof shingles are old?
-Can't this Inspector see that the roof shingles are irregular?

 Storm and Earthquake